A record number of wildfires in the Amazon are consuming the world’s largest tropical rainforest.

 The deforestation is directly linked to fires in the Amazon as farmers set the forest ablaze to make room for livestock pastures and crop fields while these purposeful burns get out of control.

-Environmental organisations and conservationists say the new wildfires were caused by cattle ranchers and loggers who want to clear and utilise the land for agriculture and industries.
+Environmental organisations and conservationists say the new forest fires were caused by cattle ranchers and loggers who want to clear and utilise the land for agriculture and industries.
 Brazilian newspapers report that farmers in some regions were organising ‘fire days’ to take advantage of weaker enforcement by the authorities.
 The blazes have spread rapidly across the forest due to the Amazonian dry season which runs from July to October.

 The fires are now causing devastating loss of Amazonian vegetation, which will reduce rain across South America and other regions of the world.
 The blazes have been releasing an unprecedented amount of carbon dioxide, the equivalent of 228 megatons so far this year; the highest since 2010.
 They are also emitting carbon monoxide, which is being carried beyond South America’s coastlines by the heavy wind.